Using dust to constrain dark matter models: Simulations

 \subsection{Simulation code setup}

 For the primary analysis, we perform zoom-in hydrodynamic simulations focusing on Milky Way-like systems.
 We run cold and warm dark matter, the latter having a mass of 3.5 keV.
-This is in tension with more stringent observational constraints on the warm dark matter mass \citep{viel_warm_2013, nadler_constraints_2021, nadler_dark_2021, dekker_warm_2022}, but within the limits set by \cite{benito_implications_2020} and \cite{newton_constraints_2021}.
+This is in tension with more stringent observational constraints on the WDM mass \citep{viel_warm_2013, nadler_constraints_2021, nadler_dark_2021, dekker_warm_2022}, but within the limits set by \cite{benito_implications_2020} and \cite{newton_constraints_2021}.
 The lighter mass is used to ensure an identifiable difference in the small-scale structure that is wholly attributed to the choice of dark matter.

-To generate initial conditions for each cold and warm dark matter simulation, we use \textsc{music}, the Multi-Scale Initial Conditions generator \citep{hahn_multi-scale_2011}.
-We apply the \cite{eisenstein_baryonic_1998} fitting function to create the input power spectra for the cold dark matter simulations and assume a truncated power spectrum for the warm dark matter simulations, using the \cite{viel_constraining_2005} transfer of the fitting function.
-The \cite{viel_constraining_2005} parameterisation of the transfer function gives us a warm dark matter half mode mass, $M_{hm} \simeq 2.3\times10^{8}$ \msun{}, at which point we expect significant divergence between cold and warm dark matter simulations.
-This work is focused on relative differences, so the fitting functions are accurate enough compared to traditional Boltzmann solvers. \textsc{music} disregards any extra thermal velocity the warm dark matter particles may carry in the initial conditions, which can produce extra spurious haloes if not treated correctly \citep{klypin_structure_1993, colin_structure_2008}.
-Using this generalised approach to generate the warm dark matter power spectrum avoids any assumptions about the nature of the particle itself.
+To generate initial conditions for each cold and WDM simulation, we use \textsc{music}, the Multi-Scale Initial Conditions generator \citep{hahn_multi-scale_2011}.
+We apply the \cite{eisenstein_baryonic_1998} fitting function to create the input power spectra for the CDM simulations and assume a truncated power spectrum for the WDM simulations, using the \cite{viel_constraining_2005} transfer of the fitting function.
+The \cite{viel_constraining_2005} parameterisation of the transfer function gives us a WDM half mode mass, $M_{hm} \simeq 2.3\times10^{8}$ \msun{}, at which point we expect significant divergence between cold and warm dark matter simulations.
+This work is focused on relative differences, so the fitting functions are accurate enough compared to traditional Boltzmann solvers. \textsc{music} disregards any extra thermal velocity the WDM particles may carry in the initial conditions, which can produce extra spurious haloes if not treated correctly \citep{klypin_structure_1993, colin_structure_2008}.
+Using this generalised approach to generate the WDM power spectrum avoids any assumptions about the nature of the particle itself.
 The initial conditions for all simulations are created with the same random seed.